Cancel anytime

 History and Background

 Nabors Energy Transition Corp.
-II was a special purpose acquisition company (SPAC) focused on the energy transition sector.
-It was formed to pursue a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
+II was a special purpose acquisition company (SPAC) formed to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses in the energy transition or sustainability arena.
+The warrants represented the right to purchase shares of the SPAC's common stock upon completion of a business combination.
+As the SPAC did not complete a business combination, it liquidated, and the warrants became worthless.

 Core Business Areas

-- SPAC: Nabors Energy Transition Corp.
-II was a blank check company designed to find and merge with a target company in the energy transition sector.
+- SPAC Formation: Nabors Energy Transition Corp.
+II's primary focus was identifying and acquiring a business in the energy transition sector.

 Leadership and Structure